indigo-dc/sqa-baseline/CONTRIBUTING.md

 to your feedback, make use of any of the templates above or open a regular issue for any other request.

-Once your request has been successfully merged, your authorship will be acknowledged in the [author list](content/metadata.yaml).
+Once your contribution has been successfully merged, your authorship will be acknowledged in the [author list](content/metadata.yaml).